symbol-os/symbol-os-promo/README.md

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to build up **reliable workflows**.

-A place where someone can sit, write a bit of symbolic code, express workflows cleanly, and **check their structural soundness** before execution.
+A place where someone can write a bit of symbolic code, express workflows cleanly, and **check their structural soundness** before execution.

 The workflows may be documented and memorized for later references.